John Fellows (brigadier general): Biography

 Born in Plainfield, New London County, Connecticut Colony, Fellows settled in Sheffield, Province of Massachusetts around 1750.

 He fought in the French and Indian Wars.
 During the Revolution he was present during the British Siege of Boston under George Washington.
 After the battles of Lexington and Concord he led a regiment to Boston and fought at the Battle of Bunker Hill.
 In August 1776, Fellows commanded a brigade at the Battle of Long Island covering Washington's retreat after the loss.
 Fellows commanded a regiment in the Massachusetts Militia at Roxbury, Massachusetts until the end of 1775.
 On June 25, 1776, he was appointed by the Massachusetts General Court to be brigadier general of the militia reinforcements which was being assembled to support the Continental Army at New York City.

 On September 15, 1776, the British General William Howe landed a large force of troops at Kips Bay on the East River near what is now 34th street in NYC.
 Feeble defense by the American militia of General Parsons and General Fellows soon ended in a rout of American forces.
 The failure to stop and oppose the enemy was a great disappointment to Washington.
 General Washington was said to be so distraught at seeing the rout, that he drew his sword and charged down the hill towards the advancing British forces, only to be restrained by an aide at the last moment.
 His army narrowly escaped annihilation.
-Fellows also commanded troops at the battle of Battle of White Plains, the Battle of Long Island and in the Saratoga campaign.
+Fellows also commanded troops at the Battle of White Plains, the Battle of Long Island and in the Saratoga campaign.